mspraggs/pyQCD/pyQCD/core/kernel/README.md

 Code Locations
 --------------
-Code is divided into three directories: include, src and benchmark, containing (surprise, surprise) header files, source files and code for benchmarking various functions.
-Contents of the header
+Code is divided into four directories: include, src, cuda and benchmark, containing (surprise, surprise) header files, source files, GPU code and code for benchmarking various functions.
+Contents of the header directory:
-directory:

 * gil.hpp - class to aid in scoping the release of Python's global interpreter lock.
 * lattice.hpp - contains the core C++ implementation of the Lattice object.